 About Alicia Mohr

-Her research interests are both in basic science as well as translational.
-She is currently examining the impact of stress following injury and shock on erythropoiesis.
-Dr. Mohr is an NIH-funded investigator and was the recipient of a NIH mentored research grant and was simultaneously awarded the American Association for the Surgery of Trauma/American College of Surgeons Clowes research award to further support her research.
+My clinical interests include trauma surgery, surgical critical care and emergency general surgery.
+These three disciplines encompass acute care surgery, the comprehensive care of emergent, critically-ill surgical patients.
+My research interests are both in basic science as well as translational.
+I currently am examining the impact of stress following injury and shock on erythropoiesis.
+My research is NIH funded, where I was also a recipient of a NIH mentored research grant.
+I simultaneously was awarded by the American Association for the Surgery of Trauma/American College of Surgeons Clowes to support further research.

 SurgeryAmerican Board of Surgery